BestTimesToVisit.com Logo

 Sunrise Serenity at Tunnel View

-Witness the iconic Yosemite Valley unfold before you as the first rays of sun paint El Capitan and Bridalveil Fall in warm hues.
-Arrive before dawn to secure a prime spot and experience this legendary vista in quiet awe, with mist often clinging to the valley floor.
+Witness the iconic Yosemite Valley unfold before you as the first rays of sunlight paint El Capitan and Bridalveil Fall in warm hues.
+Arrive before dawn to secure a prime spot and experience this legendary vista in quiet awe, often with fewer crowds than later in the day.

 Hike to the Top of Vernal and Nevada Falls via the Mist Trail